 RP-2.
 Bringing in Bets is Discouraged

 Routinely bringing in chips as betting and raising proceeds around the table is poor dealing practice.
-Reducing bet stacks can influence action, create confusion & increase errors.
+Reducing bet stacks can influence action, create confusion and increase errors.
 Only the player currently facing action may ask the dealer to bring-in bets.

 RP-3.
 Personal Belongings

 The table surface is vital for chip stack management, dealing, and betting.
-The table and nearby spaces (legroom & walkways) must not be cluttered by non-essential personal items.
+The table and nearby spaces (legroom and walkways) must not be cluttered by non-essential personal items.
 Each cardroom should clearly display its policy on items allowed in the tournament area.

 RP-4.
 Disordered Stub

-When cards remain to be dealt on a hand and the stub is accidentally dropped and appears to be disordered: 1) first try to reconstruct the stub in its original order if possible; 2) If not possible, create a new stub using only the stub cards (not the muck & prior burns).
-These should be scrambled, shuffled, cut, & play proceeds with the new stub; 3) If when dropped the stub is mixed in with the muck and/or burns, then scramble the mixed cards together, shuffle, and cut.
+When cards remain to be dealt on a hand and the stub is accidentally dropped and appears to be disordered: 1) first try to reconstruct the stub in its original order if possible; 2) If not possible, create a new stub using only the stub cards (not the muck and prior burns).
+These should be scrambled, shuffled, cut, and play proceeds with the new stub; 3) If when dropped the stub is mixed in with the muck and/or burns, then scramble the mixed cards together, shuffle, and cut.
 Play proceeds with the new stub.

 RP-5.
 Prematurely Dealt Cards